tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ## Intro

 Serverless or FaaS (Functions-as-a-Service) entered the [spotlight](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=serverless) around two or three years ago.
-And while the interest is beyond the initial-craze phase, I feel that they are slowly maturing and having a growing adoption, as people understand their strenghs, limitations, and what kind of workloads they excel in.
+And while the interest is beyond the initial-craze phase, I feel that they are slowly maturing and find their footing, as we figure out the strengths and limitations of this new computing model and what kind of workloads it excels in.

 I personally see them as the natural evolution of short-lived, immutable building blocks that we have been moving towards.